TABLE OF CONTENTS

 The Importance of Sexing Marijuana Plants

-In order to determine the sex of your marijuana plant, you’ll need to pay close attention to the area of the plant where sexual organs grow.
+In order to determine the sex of your marijuana plant, you’ll need to pay close attention to the area of the plant where the sexual organs grow.

 A cannabis plant’s sexual organs grow at the nodes, where the base of the leaf stalk (petiole) attaches to the main stem.
 Growers should use a loupe or hand-held magnifying glass to locate and monitor stipules at these nodes.